 We require credit card details to secure any reservation.
 If you were to cancel less than 24 hours in advance or not arrive for the booking, a cancellation fee may apply.

-We require all reservations to be confirmed prior to the booking.
+All reservations to be confirmed prior to the booking.
 We will try to confirm with you, however if you have not been contacted please phone or email us directly.
 We reserve the right to cancel any un-confirmed reservations.
-For some bookings at 6:00 pm and 6:30pm on Fridays and Saturdays, your table may be limited to a 2 hour time frame.

 Tuesday May 8th saw the re-opening of Bentley Restaurant + Bar after a short two week refurbishment.